RasPat1/matching-card-game/README.md

 CHecking forves us to use a lot of wrok.
 Generating a random card seems possibly horrible depending on the density of good cards.
 Don't do this.

 Seed with a card.
-Construct a new card we know works since all possible cards are options if this does not exist we ahve failed to create a deck.
+Construct a new card we know works since all possible cards are options if this does not exist we have failed to create a deck.
 How to contrcut a new card.

 We want some operation that takes in all the current cards and produces some card which works for all the curernt ones.
-Cna't reason about it much till i find out hwo this magical operation works.
+Can't reason about it much till I find out how this magical operation works.

+11000
+10100
+10010
+10001

+If you go along this path and create this deck.
+No other cards can be made.
+It is possible to create a bad deck.
+Can't jsut do it randomly.
+Have to enforce symmetry.
+This has poor symmmetry (image 1 occurs 4 times while images 2-5 occur once each)

+There must be a method to construct a deck jus	t like we did earlier C1-C4 kinda thing.
+And also I have to get around to solving this problem mathematically...
+Something to do with non-euclidean spaces?